Chart Color Schemes

 Population growth drivers in Blakehurst are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 Blakehurst's population is estimated at around 7,344.
-This reflects an increase of 692 people since the 2021 Census, which reported a population of 6,652 people in the Blakehurst statistical area (Lv2).
-The change is inferred from the resident population of 7,216 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 95 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,151 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Blakehurst's 10.4% growth since the 2021 census exceeded the SA4 region (7.5%) and the state, marking it as a growth leader in the region.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Blakehurst's population is estimated at around 7,356 as of Feb 2026.
+This reflects an increase of 704 people (10.6%) since the 2021 Census, which reported a population of 6,652 people.
+The change is inferred from the resident population of 7,216 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 96 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,157 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Blakehurst's 10.6% growth since the 2021 census exceeded the SA4 region (7.6%) and the state, marking it as a growth leader in the region.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 95.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Examining future population trends, an above median growth is projected for the Blakehurst (SA2), expected to grow by 1,619 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.9% in total over the 17 years.
+Examining future population trends, an above median growth is projected for national statistical areas, with the suburb expected to grow by 1,623 persons to 2041 based on aggregated SA2-level projections, reflecting a 20.2% increase in total over the 17 years.

 Frequently Asked Questions - Population